bcgov/mobile-developer-guide/docs/developer.md

 Are you the only developer on your team?
 Ask in the [#devops-mobile-development](https://chat.developer.gov.bc.ca/channel/devops-mobile-development) RocketChat channel for another developer to review your code.

 #### Linters
 We recommend you use a linter in your project.
-A linter analyzes source code and identify potential issues, errors, or violations of coding standards.
-If you do not have a linter, ask in the [#devops-mobile-development](https://chat.developer.gov.bc.ca/channel/devops-mobile-development).
+A linter analyzes source code and identify potential issues, errors or violations of coding standards.
+If you don't have a linter, ask in the [#devops-mobile-development](https://chat.developer.gov.bc.ca/channel/devops-mobile-development).
 GitHub also maintains a [collection of linters](https://github.com/collections/clean-code-linters) for you to explore.

 #### Testing your mobile application